-COURSE CONTENT-RELATED EMAILS: saad.muhammad@mail.utoronto.ca TUTORIAL ASSIGNMENT-RELATED EMAILS: dennison.trinh@mail.utoronto.ca ADMINISTRATION-RELATED EMAILS: jacampbell@utsc.utoronto.ca
+COURSE CONTENT-RELATED EMAILS: lindsay.arathoon@mail.utoronto.ca TUTORIAL ASSIGNMENT-RELATED EMAILS: dennison.trinh@mail.utoronto.ca ADMINISTRATION-RELATED EMAILS: cathy.deane@mail.utoronto.ca iClickers: Sample exam questions will be given in class and these can be answered using iClickers.
+To enhance your learning experience, it is strongly recommended that you bring an iClickers to class.
+However, there will be no mark contribution for answering questions.

-General questions & course-related emergencies (not related to lecture material): jacampbell@utsc.utoronto.ca
+General questions & course-related emergencies (not related to lecture material): jnash@utsc.utoronto.ca